Nafees10/pngtext/README.md

 # pngtext

 A steganography tool to store text or other data inside PNG images.

+**NOTE: this version (v1.0.0) is incompatible with previous versions**

 ## Getting Started